West Virginia Car Accident Compensation Laws

-West Virginia requires injured parties to prove that another driver was “at fault" before any damages will be awarded.
-In 2015, West Virginia enacted a new law that established modified comparative negligence and allows injured parties to recover as long as the injured party's fault is not greater than the combined fault of all the other parties.
+West Virginia requires injured parties to prove that another driver was at fault before any damages will be awarded in personal injury lawsuits, such as those stemming from a car accident.
+In 2015, West Virginia enacted a new law that established modified comparative negligence, allowing injured parties to recover.
+This is only if their fault is not greater than all other parties' combined fault.
+It applies to claims for bodily injury and property damage.

-In other words, under this standard, if you suffered $10,000 in damages and the court determined that you were 50% at fault for your injuries, the court would award you $5,000 in damages.
-This is a much more forgiving rule that the contributory fault rule at play next door in Virginia.
+In other words, if you suffered $10,000 in damages from a car accident and the court determined that you were 50% at fault for your injuries, the court would award you $5,000 in damages.
+This is a much more forgiving rule than the contributory fault rule at play next door in Virginia.

 Damage Types

-In most cases, you will be entitled to both economic and non-economic compensatory damages for your car accident injuries.
-Compensatory damages are meant to do just that: compensate you for your injury.
-Almost any cost suffered, including lost income, medical expenses, and car repairs can be recovered as compensatory damages.
+In most cases, you will get economic and non-economic compensatory damages for your car accident injuries.
+Compensatory damages are to compensate you for your injury.
+You can get compensatory damages for almost any cost suffered, including lost income, medical expenses, and car repairs.

-Lesser known amongst types of damages are the non-economic damages which may be available to you.
+Non-economic damages may be available to you.
 These are the damages you suffered that are harder to assign a cost to, such as emotional distress, pain and suffering, and disfigurement.
-Finally, in rare cases, including negligent infliction of emotional distress, West Virginia permits punitive damage awards by the court.
+In rare cases, including negligent infliction of emotional distress, West Virginia allows punitive damage awards.

 Examples of car accident damages include: